 Intelligence in the infrastructure

 Smart cities put intelligence inside the infrastructure.
 Software, connectivity, sensors, cloud solutions and M2M enable disparate infrastructure elements to share real time data together and with management systems.
 This provides city authorities with the insights they need to stay in control and make their conurbations function efficiently.

 Such efficiencies can help manage scarce resources, such as water or energy.
-Smart metering such as that offered by Veolia Water and Orange Business Services through their m20 city or available at PowerMatching City in the Netherlands can significantly reduce waste and help manage demands.
+Smart metering such as that offered by Veolia Water and Orange Business through their m20 city or available at PowerMatching City in the Netherlands can significantly reduce waste and help manage demands.

 Join the dots

 As real time data is gathered across city infrastructure, it becomes possible to develop innovative digital services that galvanize relationships with city residents and visitors while also improving lives.

 Connecting each cities array of digital components demands robust networks to support them.
 “A smart city is all about digitization,” says Koebel.
 This smart city technology enables better management of non-traditional components that were not previously easy to maintain: car park automation, access and building control, CCTV and security functions.